Basker12/HTML-CSS-Basics/README.md

 So far i've learnt quite a bit, i know how to put in images how to style them in CSS and put a link under the image to allow the user to download it.
 I added another page with just an image to test it out.
 Im not gonna list everything i know so far but check out the index.html file in the repo for the whole code.
 Of course the website looks like a 5yr old as made it but im gonna improve it too look a lot better.

 Things i want to do:
-- I have read the basics of the w3Schools html guide and might start the CSS basics guide now
+- I have started to read the w3schools guide to CSS but i feel like i want to start to make something new and make it look better, so ill be reading through the guide while making the website